oam-dev/rudr/docs/faq.md

 ## How does this compare with CNAB?

-Cloud Native Application Bundles (CNAB) is a system for packaging and distributing distributed applications, including applications created using OAM.
-For its part, OAM does not define or prescribe a packaging format.
-But it works well with CNAB (as well as with Helm).
+Cloud Native Application Bundles (CNAB) is a format for packaging and distributing distributed applications, including applications created using OAM.
+For its part, OAM does not  prescribe a packaging format.
+It works well with CNAB (as well as with Helm) to distribute applications.

 When targeting more than one implementation of OAM, developers may find CNAB a better packaging fit than Helm.